homocumulus/homocumulus.github.io/_posts/2024-03-11-theEndofTheLine.md

 ---
 layout: post
-title: this is the end of thie line buddy
+title: this is the end of the line buddy
 subtitle: thoughts on thinking
 gh-repo: homocumulus
 gh-badge: [follow]